Difference between surgical technologist and certified surgical technician

 Surgical technologist:

-Surgical technology plays an integral role in the operating room (OR).
-Their primary responsibility revolves around ensuring that the OR is prepared for surgeries.
-This includes setting up instruments, equipment, and sterile drapes.
 They also assist surgeons during operations by passing instruments and supplies, holding retractors, and anticipating the surgeon’s needs.
 Post-surgery, they assist in dressing wounds and transferring patients to recovery rooms.

 Certified surgical technician:

 The title “Certified” denotes a higher level of qualification.
-A certified surgical technologist (CST) is a surgical technology who has earned professional certification after meeting specific educational and training requirements set by recognized certifying bodies, such as the National Board of Surgical Technology and Surgical Assisting (NBSTSA) in the USA.
+A certified surgical technologist (CST) is a surgical technologist who has earned professional certification after meeting specific educational and training requirements set by recognized certifying bodies, such as the National Board of Surgical Technology and Surgical Assisting (NBSTSA) in the USA.
 This certification ensures that the individual has undergone standardized training and has passed a rigorous examination.

 2. Educational and training requirements